keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _Subsequent  Allocation Comment_

-\- This comment is made by the bot with subsequent allocation number information.
+\- This comment is created by the bot with subsequent allocation number information.

 ```
 ## DataCap Allocation requested